Looking at your cash flow is like a ‘temperature check’ on the health of your business.

 What is a cash flow loan?

-How do cash flow loans work?
+How does cash flow lending work?

-You can use cash flow loans to:
+You can use a cash flow loan to:

-- Increase inventory
+- Buy inventory in bulk

 - Upgrade your equipment

 - Cover gaps in cash flow during slow sales months